-As for lifestyle, PM&R doctors have predictable hours, no crazy call, and make mid-range physician salaries at an average of $306,000 per year.
+As for lifestyle, PM&R doctors have predictable hours, no crazy calls, and make mid-range physician salaries at an average of $306,000 per year.

 Most typically, anesthesiologists handle anesthesia for patients undergoing surgery or other procedures.
 This can be general anesthesia, where the patient is unconscious, sedation anesthesia, where the patient is somewhat conscious but not feeling pain, or regional anesthesia, such as a spinal, epidural, or regional nerve blocks.

 While the surgeon is responsible for doing the surgical procedure, the anesthesiologist is the patient’s guardian angel, monitoring their vitals, ensuring they are comfortable, and keeping them stable on the operating table.